Tweed Heads

 Tweed Heads is a coastal city at the mouth of the Tweed River in the Northern Rivers region of the state of New South Wales, Australia.
 Tweed Heads is the northernmost town in New South Wales, and is located in the Tweed Shire local government area.
 It is situated 830 km north of Sydney and 103 km south of Brisbane.
 The town is next to the border with Queensland and is adjacent to its "twin town" of Coolangatta, which is a suburb of the Gold Coast in Queensland.

+Origin of place name

+Tweed Heads was first known to Europeans as 'Crown Village'.
+It was later known as 'Cooloon', which was taken from the Yugambeh–Bundjalung language word kulun, which either means 'blue fig' or 'tick'.
+The name fell out of common usage and many started calling the area Tweed Heads in the early 20th century.
+The name was not formally changed until 1965 and choice of name was likely due to its closeness to the Tweed River.

 History

 In 1823 John Oxley was the first European to see the Tweed Valley, and he wrote of it:

-"A deep rich valley clothed with magnificent trees, the beautiful uniformity of which was only interrupted by the turns and windings of the river, which here and there appeared like small lakes.
+A deep rich valley clothed with magnificent trees, the beautiful uniformity of which was only interrupted by the turns and windings of the river, which here and there appeared like small lakes.
 The background was Mt.
 Warning.
 The view was altogether beautiful beyond description.
-The scenery here exceeded anything I have previously seen in Australia."
+The scenery here exceeded anything I have previously seen in Australia.

-Timber cutters originally moved to the Tweed Valley in 1844.
-After the timber had been cleared, farmers moved in with bananas, cane and dairy farming dominating the area, while a fishing industry developed.
+The first European to live in the Tweed Valley were cedar cutters in 1844, who searched the dense rainforest for red cedar (Toona ciliata, formerly T. australis) to selectively log, and then ship to Sydney.

+After the Robertson land act, 150 hectare were made available to be selected, and the timber was cleared to make way for exotic paspalum pasture for dairy farming.

+Later, some of the cleared land was planted as sugar cane and bananas, and a fishing industry was also developed.
 The first school opened in 1871.

 In May 1888, 119 subdivided lots of "Boyd Estate" were advertised to be auctioned by W. H. Brett.
 A map advertising the auction shows that the estate was located next to the Tweed River.